zencephalon/supfam-rails-api/README.md

 When changing a friendship we also need to update the corresponding DM's conversationMembership's profile. #denormalization

+Kind of sad that we can use ActiveRecord:Enum to define the status colors because I nested it in a JSON object.
+Maybe we'll want to break that object up into separate columns on Profile one day.

 ## Setup

 `rvm install 2.6.3`